wenhoujx/sbt-website/src/reference/guide/08-Library-Dependencies.md

 range, then sbt will use the specified version.
 Otherwise, Coursier could go out to the Internet to find the latest version.
-This would result to a surprising behavior where the effective version keeps changing over time, even though there's a specified version of the library that satisfies the range condition.
+This would result to a surprising behavior where the effective version keeps changing over time, even though there's a specified version of the library in the build but it doesn't satisfy the range condition.

-Maven version ranges will be replaced with its lower bound if the build so that when a satisfactory version is found in the dependency graph it will be used.
+Maven version ranges will be replaced with its lower bound in the build so that when a satisfactory version is found in the dependency graph it will be used.
 You can disable this behavior using the JVM flag `-Dsbt.modversionrange=false`.